dalgwen/openhab-addons/bundles/org.openhab.binding.signal/README.md

 * amd64 for Windows
 * amd64 for Linux
+* amd64 for Linux (musl linked lib for distrib like alpine) - use the env variable `org.osgi.framework.os.libc=musl` to select this version
 * arm for Linux
 * aarch64/arm64 for Linux
 * aarch64 for OSX